Skip to main content Skip to chat

 In all cases, fraudsters are getting more crafty, clever and convincing with their approaches.

-“There are very strong capabilities from a fraudster perspective to spoof that never existed before,” Topalov said.
+“From a fraudster's perspective, there are very strong capabilities to spoof that never existed before,” Shivaram said.

-“They can spoof the number that’s calling the client so that it looks very much legitimate, or they can perfectly spoof or emulate a real website for its look and feel.”
+“They can spoof the number that’s calling the client, so that it looks very much legitimate, or they can perfectly spoof or emulate a real website for its look and feel.”

 Apart from a web address that might be slightly different than the legitimate one – perhaps with an extra letter or with the letter I substituted with an L – it can be hard to tell them apart.